Treaty of Lisbon: National parliaments

 The Treaty of Lisbon expanded the role of Member States' parliaments in the legislative processes of the EU by giving them a prior scrutiny of legislative proposals before the Council and the Parliament can take a position.
 The Treaty of Lisbon provides for national parliaments "to contribute to the good functioning of the Union" through receiving draft EU legislation, seeing to it that the principle of subsidiarity is respected, taking part in the evaluation mechanisms for the implementation of the Union policies in the area of freedom, security and justice, being involved in the political monitoring of Europol and the evaluation of Eurojust's activities, being notified of applications for EU accession, taking part in the inter-parliamentary cooperation between national parliaments and with the European Parliament.

-The Treaty of Lisbon allows national parliaments eight weeks to study legislative proposals made by the European Commission and decide whether to send a reasoned opinion stating why the national parliament considers it to be incompatible with the principle of subsidiarity.
-National parliaments may vote to have the measure reviewed.
-If one third (or one quarter, where the proposed EU measure concerns freedom, justice and security) of national parliaments are in favour of a review, the commission would have to review the measure and if it decides to maintain it, must give a reasoned opinion to the Union legislator as to why it considers the measure to be compatible with subsidiarity.
+The Treaty of Lisbon allows national parliaments eight weeks to study legislative proposals made by the European Commission which gives them time to shape the position to be taken by their minister in the Council or even give him or her a mandate.
+They may also decide to send a reasoned opinion if they consider a propopsal to be incompatible with the principle of subsidiarity and ask for it to be reviewed.
+If one third (or one quarter, where the proposed EU measure concerns freedom, justice and security) of national parliaments are in favour of a review, the Commission would have to review the measure and if it decides to maintain it, must give a reasoned opinion to the Union legislator as to why it considers the measure to be compatible with subsidiarity.
+If half of the national parliaments take that view, then the Council (by 55 percent of the member states) or the European Parliament (by a simple majority) may immediately terminate the legislative procedure.